-How to make users find the content they need more conveniently in website operation is the key to improving user experience and conversion rate.The article list filter function is an important means to achieve this goal.AnQiCMS provides a flexible and powerful mechanism that allows us to easily filter and display different article list results based on custom parameters, which is very helpful for creating personalized and efficient content platforms.
+How to make it easier for users to find the content they need on a website is the key to improving user experience and conversion rates.The filtering function of the article list is an important means to achieve this goal.AnQiCMS provides a flexible and powerful mechanism that allows us to easily filter and display different article list results based on custom parameters, which is very helpful for building personalized, high-efficiency content platforms.

-Building the foundation of filtering functions: Custom content model
+The foundation of building a filtering function: Custom content model

-To implement the article list filtering based on custom parameters, it is first necessary to understand how these 'custom parameters' are defined.The powerful 'Content Model' function of Anqi CMS is the foundation for achieving this goal.It allows us to add dedicated fields for content types such as articles, products, and so on based on actual business needs.
+To implement article list filtering based on custom parameters, first you need to understand how these 'custom parameters' are defined.The powerful 'Content Model' function of AnQi CMS is the foundation for achieving this goal.It allows us to add dedicated fields for content types such as articles, products, and so on based on actual business needs.

-For example, if you are running a real estate website, in addition to article titles, content, and categories, you may also need to add parameters such as 'property type' (such as apartment, villa, shop), 'area range', and 'number of bedrooms' for each real estate introduction.In the Anqi CMS backend, we can enter the 'Content Management' section under 'Content Model', select or create a content model (such as the 'Real Estate Information' model), and then add these custom fields.Each field can be set to a different type, such as single-line text, number, single choice, multiple choice, or drop-down selection, and default values can be defined.These settings will directly affect the available options for front-end filtering.
+For example, if you are running a real estate website, in addition to basic information such as article titles, content, and categories, you may also need to add parameters such as "house type" (such as apartment, villa, shop), "area range", "number of bedrooms", and so on for each real estate introduction.In the Anqi CMS backend, we can go to the "Content Management" section under the "Content Model" part, select or create a content model (such as the "Real Estate Information" model), and then add these custom fields.Each field can be set to different types, such as single-line text, numbers, single selection, multiple selection, or dropdown, and default values can be defined.These settings will directly affect the available options for frontend filtering.

-When these custom fields are defined in the content model, we can see and fill in these new field contents in 'Other Parameters' when publishing or editing real estate articles.This data is the basis for our subsequent filtering.
+When these custom fields are defined in the content model, when we publish or edit real estate articles, we can see and fill in these new field contents in the "Other Parameters".This data is the basis for our subsequent filtering.

-In the frontend template,archiveListThe label is the core used by AnQi CMS to obtain and display the article list.It can not only list articles based on conventional parameters such as category ID, model ID, etc., but also dynamically receive custom parameters through URL query parameters (Query Parameter) to display filtered results.
+In the frontend template,archiveListThe tag is the core of AnQi CMS for fetching and displaying article lists.It can list articles based on conventional parameters such as category ID, model ID, and more, and can also dynamically receive custom parameters through URL query parameters (Query Parameter) to display filtered results.

-For example, if we want to display a list of properties where the 'property type' is 'apartment' and the 'number of bedrooms' is '3', when the user clicks the filter button, the URL may change to something similarhttp://你的网站地址/properties/list?house_type=apartment&bedrooms=3format.archiveListLabels will automatically recognize and process these URL parameters and then only return the article data that matches the conditions.
+For example, if we want to display a list of properties where the house type is "apartment" and the number of bedrooms is "3", the URL may become something likehttp://你的网站地址/properties/list?house_type=apartment&bedrooms=3in the form of.archiveListLabels will automatically identify and process these URL parameters, and then only return article data that meets the conditions.

-We can use it like this in the template.archiveListPrepare an article list that supports pagination and filtering:
+We can use it like this in the template.archiveListPrepare a list of articles that supports pagination and filtering:

 {% archiveList archives with moduleId="你的房产模型ID" type="page" limit="10" %}